Published May 11, 2020

 At the time, The LEAD was a pilot project that Nestlé created to see if an internal creative team could do a better job with social media content than an outsourced agency.
 Christian helped Nestlé take The LEAD from a seven-person team to a fully functioning, 40-person success story.

 Christian's days at The LEAD are spent brainstorming, pitching, storyboarding, and animating.
 One of Nestlé's brands will approach The LEAD with social media campaign goals.
-Then Christian's team comes up with a handful of ideas, producing storyboards and animatics for each.
-Once the brand chooses a concept, Christian's team takes off and creates interactive, visually arresting stories for channels like Facebook, Twitter, Instagram, and more.
+Then Christian's visual effects team works with the rest of the creative department to come up with a handful of ideas, producing storyboards and animatics for each.
+Once the brand chooses a concept, The LEAD takes off and Christian's team creates the visual effects for interactive, eye-catching stories for channels like Facebook, Twitter, Instagram, and more.

 Christian's had several favorite projects so far during his time at Nestlé.
 One campaign involved a plucky little gingerbread man named Coffee-Mate Joel.
 The beverage brand wanted to take Joel from TV commercials to social media ads, and Christian had to create something brand-worthy on a tight turnaround.